-On this page, we will explore some of what people are talking about, and what will be coming.
-As a company, we believe that the metaverse, haptic suits, gloves, AI, eye tracking, and so on will be coming, in due course.
+On this page, we will explore some of what people are talking about and what the future of VR in education will be.
+As a company, we believe that the future of virtual reality is the metaverse; haptic suits, gloves, AI, eye tracking, and so on.
 We have set up our offering to be prepared with these things in mind.
 However, content will always be the driver as we crawl-walk-run into immersive learning.
 In addition to content, the other determining factors will be security and privacy, and efficacy.

 - New worlds to explore (fantastic!)

 What about an expanded content offering?